rohanrajpal/rohanrajpal.github.io/_posts/2020-04-25-Selective-network-routing.md

 sudo chmod a+x /etc/ppp/ip-up.d/fortivpn
 ```

+**What's pppd?** The PPP Daemon (pppd) is a freely available implementation of the Point-to-Point Protocol (PPP) that runs on many Unix systems. [read more][4]

 **What's ip-up?** /etc/ppp/ip-up is a shell script executed by pppd when the link/internet comes up. [read more][4]

 Edit the above script with your favourite editor, it shall look like:

 {% gist b443e20658cdf3e762a4e9df1a6e31bb my-pppscript.sh %}

+Now add the ips and domains you want to access through the VPN.

 ### 3. Run the VPN